 To date, the CRI has published the following:

-- ESA Corporate Responsibility Initiative: U.S. Energy Storage Operational Safety Guidelines
+Guidelines for U.S. Energy Storage Operational Safety (December 2019)

 Interested?
 Stakeholders can review the Frequently Asked Questions page for more information about the Pledge and CRI.